-- Always observe safe refueling and fuel handling practices when refueling the unit after transportation or storage. - Always follow the engine manual instructions for storage preparations before storing the unit for both short and long term periods. - 3.
-Always follow the engine manual instructions for proper start-up procedures when returning the unit to service. - 4.
-Never store the machine or fuel container inside where there is an open flame, such as in a water heater.
+- Always observe safe refueling and fuel handling practices when refueling the unit after transportation or storage. - Always follow the engine manual instructions for storage preparations before storing the unit for both short and long term periods. - Always follow the engine manual instructions for proper start-up procedures when returning the unit to service. - 4.
+Never store the machine or fuel container inside

+- where there is an open flame, such as in a water heater.
 Allow unit to cool before storing. - 5.
 Shut off fuel while storing or transporting.
 Do not store fuel near flames or drain indoors. - Keep all hardware, especially blade attachment bolts, tight and keep all parts in good working condition.
 Replace all worn or damaged decals. - 7.
 Never tamper with safety devices.
-Check their proper operation regularly. - Disengage drives, lower implement, set parking brake, stop engine and remove key or disconnect spark plug wire.
-Wait for all movement to stop before adjusting, cleaning or repairing. - 9.
-Clean grass and debris from cutting units, drives, mufflers, and engine to prevent fires.
-Clean up oil or fuel spillage.

-- 10. Let engine cool before storing and do not store near flame. - 11.
+Check their proper operation regularly. - 8.
+Disengage drives, lower implement, set parking brake, stop engine and remove key or disconnect spark plug wire.
+Wait for all movement to stop before adjusting, cleaning or repairing.
+9. Clean grass and debris from cutting units, drives, - Clean grass and debris from cutting units, drives, mufflers, and engine to prevent fires.
+Clean up oil or fuel spillage. - Let engine cool before storing and do not store near flame. - 11.
 Stop and inspect the equipment if you strike an object.
 Repair, if necessary, before restarting. - 12.
 Park machine on level ground.
 Never allow untrained personnel to service machine. - 13.
 Use jack stands to support components when required. - 14.
 Carefully release pressure from components with stored energy. - 15.
 Disconnect battery or remove spark plug wire before making any repairs.
 Disconnect the negative terminal first and the positive last.
 Reconnect positive first and negative last. - 16.
 Use care when checking blades.
 Wrap the blade(s) or wear gloves, and use caution when servicing them.
 Only replace blades.
 Never straighten or weld them. - 17.
 Keep hands and feet away from moving parts.
 If possible, do not make adjustments with the engine running. - 18.
 Charge batteries in an open well ventilated area, away from spark and flames.
 Unplug charger before connecting or disconnecting from battery.
 Wear protective clothes and use insulated tools. - 19.
 Grass catcher components are subject to wear, damage, and deterioration, which could expose moving parts or allow objects to be thrown.
 Frequently check components and replace with manufacturer's recommended parts, when necessary. - 20.
 Check brake operation frequently.
 Adjust and service as required. - 21.
 Use only factory authorized replacement parts when making repairs. - 22.
-Always comply with factory specifications on all settings and adjustments. - Only authorized service locations should be utilized for major service and repair requirements. - 24.
+Always comply with factory specifications on all settings and adjustments. - 23.
+Only authorized service locations should be utilized for major service and repair requirements. - 24.
 Never attempt to make major repairs on this unit unless you have been properly trained.
 Improper service procedures can result in hazardous operation, equipment damage and voiding of manufacturer's warranty. - 25.
 Units with hydraulic pumps, hoses, or motors: WARNING: Hydraulic fluid escaping under pressure may have sufficient force to penetrate skin and cause serious injury.
 If foreign fluid is injected into the skin it must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.
 Keep body and hands away from pin holes or nozzles that eject hydraulic fluid under high pressure.
-Use paper or cardboard, and not hands, to search for leaks.
-Make sure all hydraulic fluid connections are tight and all hydraulic hoses and lines are in good condition before applying pressure to the system.
-If leaks occur, have the unit serviced immediately by your authorized dealer. - 26.
-WARNING: Stored energy device.
-Improper release of springs can result in serious personal injury.
-Springs should be removed by an authorized technician.
+Use paper or cardboard, and not hands, to search for